andrewmcgr/klipper_tmc_autotune/README.md

 # Sensorless homing threshold, tune if using sensorless
 voltage: 24.0
 # Motor supply voltage for this stepper driver
+stealth: False
+# Enable StealthChop on this driver
+extra_hysteresis: 3
+# Add some hysteresis to make the motor quieter (use only as much as necessary)
 [autotune_tmc stepper_y]
 motor: ldo-42sth48-2004mah
 sg4_thrs: 10
 # Sensorless homing threshold, tune if using sensorless
 voltage: 24.0
 # Motor supply voltage for this stepper driver
+stealth: False
+# Enable StealthChop on this driver
+extra_hysteresis: 3
+# Add some hysteresis to make the motor quieter (use only as much as necessary)

 [autotune_tmc stepper_z]
 motor: ldo-42sth48-2004ac